ickowzcy/paranoia/README.md

-# CPPND: Paranoia -- a process monitoring tool for Linux systems
+# Paranoia: a process monitoring tool for Linux systems

 Paranoia is a small footprint tool which can help the paranoid audit events related to process creation / destruction on their
 Linux systems.
 Paranoia works by using the kernel's netlink connector mechanism to subscribe to events and output them to stdout in a formatted way for easy consumption.
 You could, for instance, use Paranoia to log such events to disk, an Elasticsearch cluster, or another storage device, for auditing purposes.
-You could also use Paranoia as an education means for understanding what goes on under the hood when you type different commands into your shell; or when you execute different applications.
+You could also use Paranoia as an educational means for understanding what goes on under the hood when you type different commands into your shell, or when you execute different applications.

 ## Supported Operating Sytems
 At present, Paranoia is only supported on Linux systems.

 ## Dependencies for Running Locally
-* A recent linux kernel (ideally >= 5.4)
+* A recent linux kernel (at least 4.18)
 * cmake >= 3.16
   * [click here for installation instructions](https://cmake.org/install/)
 * make >= 4.2